vinarmani/swap-protocol/swap-protocol-spec.md

 In the case of a Type 3 (crowdfund) Payment, the end date for the campaign should be specified in the data at the ```<campaign_uri_utf8>``` defined in the Offer Signal.
 For Type 3 Payments, the reserve time should be indeterminate, and wallets should only allow removal from quarantine by manual user action or if the Signal is spent.
 To effectively “cancel” a pending Payment, the Accepting Party need only spend the UTXO(s) being used as an input in the Payment message.

+## 4.3 Proof Of Reserves
+A valid, signed Bitcoin input represents proof of control over the value in the address (scriptPubKey) associated with the signature (scriptSig) of an input being "spent from" that address.
+This fact is fundamental to the very nature of Bitcoin.
+This cryptographic proof can be leveraged by the party making an Exchange (Type 1) Offer Signal to demonstrate control over any amount of funds.
+The Offering Party can do this simply by spending a single, small (dust) input from any number of addresses in the Signal transaction.

+If ```<proof_of_reserve_int = 0x01>``` and ``<exact_utxo_vout_hash_bytes = 0x00>`` in an Exchange Offer Signal, then the Offering Party is communicating an "open offer" and making all UTXOs in the reserves available.
+Those wishing to spend from those reserve UTXOs should begin from the address associated with the input at index 0 of the Signal transaction when building their Payment.
+If UTXOs are no longer available from that address, then the Accepting Party should proceed through the reserve addresses in the order of the inputs in the Offer Signal.

+The proof of reserves functionality represents an "open window" and, as such, allows for applications such as [fixed exchange rate (pegged) currencies and stablecoins](https://en.wikipedia.org/wiki/Fixed_exchange_rate_system).

+## 4.4 Payment Message Encryption
+The final, valid transaction which executes an exchange will, necessarily, make public the inputs and outputs of all parties.
+However, some payment messages will inevitably be cancelled or otherwise not accepted and executed in a final transaction.
+In the case of such "unredeemed" payments, the party constructing the Payment message (with valid signatures on inputs) has reduced their privacy somewhat by displaying control of a set of UTXOs.
+As such, Accepting Parties have some incentive to encrypt their payment message such that only the Offering Party can read it.
+[Elliptic Curve Integrated Encryption Schemes (ECIES)](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme) is a natural fit for encryption as it can use native Bitcoin keypairs.
+Any scheme which can utilize Bitcoin keypairs for the encryption and decryption is viable.
+This specification does not specifically address encryption, but clients can support any scheme they see fit.

 ## Reference Implementations